fut-infrastructure/implementation-guide/pages/_includes/errormessages.md

 - `CARETEAM_GENERAL_EXTERNAL_SECURITY_TOKEN_CARETEAM_IDENTIFIER_SYSTEM_IS_MISSING`: The CareTeam must contain an identifier using system "urn:ietf:rfc:3986"

+#### ehealth-communicationrequest

+- `COMMUNICATIONREQUEST_CONTEXT_NOT_MATCHING_PROCEDUREREQUEST`: The context for the CommunicationRequest: %s does not match the context of the referenced ProcedureRequest: %s

+- `COMMUNICATIONREQUEST_SUBJECT_NOT_MATCHING_RECIPIENT`: Patient recipient: %s does not match the subject: %s

+- `COMMUNICATIONREQUEST_SUBJECT_NOT_MATCHING_PROCEDUREREQUEST`: The subject for the CommunicationRequest: %s does not match the subject of the referenced ProcedureRequest: %s

+- `COMMUNICATIONREQUEST_EXCACTLY_ONE_RECIPIENT_SEARCHPRARAM`: Excactly one recipient search parameter required

 #### ehealth-context

 - `CONTEXT_VALIDATION_EPISODEOFCARE_EXCEPTION`: Episode of care does not match the security token context